serafinski/LangGraph-Compare/docs/getting_started.rst

 Post deserialization - function saves every single thread to a separate :code:`json` file.

-Once again - the benefits of using :code:`initialize_experiment` - you can just refer to the properties.
+Once again - the benefits of using :code:`create_experiment` - you can just refer to the properties.

 **Example:**

 .. code-block:: python

     # Needed imports
-    from langgraph_log_parser.create_experiment import initialize_experiment
+    from langgraph_log_parser.experiment import create_experiment
     from langgraph_log_parser.sql_to_jsons import export_sqlite_to_jsons

     # Init for experiment project structure
-    exp = initialize_experiment("test")
+    exp = create_experiment("test")

     # Rest of the code...